 Drivers may not operate a motor vehicle in Connecticut while under the influence of alcohol or drugs.
 Driving is considered a privilege in the state, and anyone who gets behind the wheel is presumed to have given consent to have their blood alcohol content (BAC) tested.
 An arrest will be made if the driver’s BAC is .08% or above, or if the officer believes that they are impaired based on other indicators.
 The punishment for a first-offense conviction of operating under the influence may include the suspension of the offender’s driving privileges, the installation of an ignition interlock device (IID), a fine of at least $500, community service, and sometimes jail time.
 Subsequent offenses and offenses in which another person was seriously injured or killed may result in harsher penalties.

 Depending on your situation, however, your DUI/DWI attorney may be able to argue that the charges should be dismissed.
 In some cases, the police did not have an adequate reason to stop a driver’s car, or they may have not followed proper procedures in administering tests.
-While a DUI may not seem like a serious crime, it is important to keep your record clean if at all possible, so you should seek legal counsel promptly to explore all of the options that you may have.Domestic Violence
+While a DUI may not seem like a serious crime, it is important to keep your record clean if at all possible, so you should consult a Stamford criminal lawyer promptly to explore all of the options that you may have.Theft Crimes

 There are several different types of theft offenses in Connecticut, including larceny, shoplifting, burglary, receiving stolen property, theft of services, and robbery.
 The charge and the punishment for a theft crime depend upon many circumstances, including the value of the stolen goods or services, the circumstances surrounding the illegal taking of the property or service, and the defendant’s prior criminal record.